passenger94/shoes3/shoesManual_redcarpet01.md

 Here we've got a `:title` style on the app.
 And on the paragraph inside the app, a red `:stroke` style and an `:underline` style.

-The style hash can also be changed by using the [[Common.style]] method, available on every element and slot.
+The style hash can also be changed by using the <span style="color:blue">Common.style</span> method, available on every element and slot.

 ```ruby